Below, I’m going to share some examples of artists who are doing a good job with their opt-in forms.

 PLEASE NOTE: I’m showing these as examples.
 It’s not necessary to join these artists’ lists.
 You can if you want to, but unless you plan on buying from them, there’s no need to overload them with a huge number of new subscribers who are just observing.

-In tomorrow’s lesson, we’ll go into detail on how artists like Melissa and the others are using the next step in the process to improve their email marketing results.
+In tomorrow’s lesson, we’ll go into detail on how artists are using the next step in the process to improve their email marketing results.

 Come up with one way that you can insert your own story into your email marketing call to action.